adzguy/FriendFace/README.md

-# Parsing Movie db JSON
+# Parsing JSON from API

-Saving data to local storage using Core Data framework. <br>
+This iOS application fetches static API and saving data to local storage using CoreData framework.
+Compatibale wiht Xcode 11 and iOS 13.

 # Demo
 ![](demo.gif)